yogeshagr/golang/src/gopl.io/gobook.md

 type comes from a package written by a different author.
 Of course, there do need to be underlying commonalities in the concrete types.

+- Interface values may be compared using == and !=.
+Two interface values are equal if both are nil, or if their dynamic types are identical and their dynamic values are equal according to the usual behavior of == for that type.
+Only compare interface values if you are certain that they contain dynamic values of comparable types.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.